 - Quality of Resident Life: There are several factors that play into the quality of life of a resident.
 A good way to gauge quality of life is by talking with the current residents.
 Inquire about call schedules, camaraderie among residents, local recreational activities, etc.

-- Board Pass Rate and Post-Graduate Plans of Residents: Ask each residency its board pass rate for the last several years.
+- Board Pass Rate and Post-Graduate Plans of Residents: Ask each residency its board pass rate for the last several years as well as the steps taken to ensure their residents are prepared for the boards (doing a SAE-P or AAPM&R’s Qbank questions together, mock oral boards, etc.).
 Inquire about the post-graduate plans of the residents in the program.
 Did their graduates go into private practice or academic medicine?
 Did they pursue fellowship training?
 How successful have their residents been in obtaining a fellowship?

 There are a number of residencies (i.e. radiation oncology, neurology, dermatology, etc.) that start residency after a year of preliminary training.
 There are some PM&R programs that include a PGY1 year and PGY2-4 years, which are called categorical positions.
 However, a majority of the PM&R residency programs offer only PGY2-4 or advanced positions.
 Therefore, you typically will have to apply for a separate preliminary year (i.e. internship) along with your PM&R residency program during the summer of your 4th year in medical school.